floconhome/knowledge-base/README.md

 # Floconhome KB

-> This is some stuff, softwares I use, for professionnal or personnal use, some tips, and so on, I agregate and share to you.
+> This is some stuff, tips, softwares, useful web links I use for professionnal or personnal use, I agregate and share to you.

 Have fun :wink: !

 **Summary** _(alphabetical sort)_